ayembocx/CS1632_Spring2020/exercises/4/README.md

 In order to determine the "hot spots" of the application, you will need to run a profiler such as VisualVM (download at https://visualvm.github.io/).
 Using the profiler, determine a method you can modify to measurably increase the speed of the application without modifying behavior.

 Some tips for using VisualVM:
 1. Your Java app will only show up in VisualVM _during_ execution.
-When the MonkeySim application shows up on the left panel, you need to quickly double click on the MonkeySim application and then click on the Profiler button.
+When the MonkeySim application shows up on the left panel, you need to quickly double click on the MonkeySim application and then click on the Profiler tab.
 Then, on the Profiler window that shows up on the main pane, quickly click on the CPU button to start profiling CPU utilization.
 Finally, click on the "Hot spots" button to get a list of methods sorted by running times.
 ![alt text](VisualVM_profiling.png "Using VisualVM profiler")
 1. If your app runs very quickly, you may not have time to perform the above actions before the app terminates!
 In that case, you may want to insert a sleep() at the beginning of the main() method, during which you can perform these actions.
 For example:
    ```